eyalk11/compare-my-stocks/README.md

    3.3 set REGULAR_ACCOUNT and REGULAR_USERNAME to the IB details (Account starts with U)

  ## Running Instructions
- 1. (For IB) Run Trader Workstation and sign in (could be readonly).
+ 1. Run Trader Workstation and sign in (could be readonly).
- 2. python -m compare_my_stocks
+ 2. (For developers) python -m compare_my_stocks

-* Depends on inverstpy and json_editor.
-Needed https://github.com/eyalk11/investpy  https://github.com/eyalk11/json-editor
+ 2. (For users) run compare-my-stocks.exe

 ## Legal Words

 I would like to add that:

 1. IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-That is also true for the any claim associated with inderict usage of Investing.com (using investpy), as well as Interactive Brokers Api by this code.
+That is also true for the any claim associated with usage of Interactive Brokers Api by this code.

 Please consult the corresponding sites' license before using this software, and use it accordingly.
-See also the disclaimer https://github.com/eyalk11/investpy.

 2. The sofware might use csvs obtained from using  My Stocks Portfolio & Widget by peeksoft.